yy6linda/synthetic-ehr-benchmarking/README.md

 ### Utility
 In earlier investigations, the term utility was defined in parallel with resemblance (i.e., the statistical similarity of two datasets), and was specifically used to refer to the value of real or synthetic data to support predictions.
 By contrast, in this work, data utility is defined to cover a general set of metrics, each measuring a factor to which the value of data is attributed.
 This is because numerous real-world use cases of synthetic data do not involve any prediction tasks, but still require the synthetic data to be useful (or has utility).

-We included 7 metric for utility evaluation:
+We included eight metric for utility evaluation:
 - **Feature-level statistics**
   - Dimension-wise distribution
   - Column-wise correlation